pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/caching/redis/_index.md

 ##### Delete

 To delete a record from the database, we can use the remove method.
-This method accepts the context and the key as inputs and returns 1 if the removal was successful and 0 otherwise.
+This method accepts the context and a key as inputs and returns 1 if the removal was successful and 0 otherwise.

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}